Tolkien's monsters: Fallen angels

 Some of Tolkien's monsters are certainly sentient, as they are angel-like beings, powerful Ainur, fallen into evil.
 This is just as in Christianity, where the devil Lucifer is understood to be a fallen angel, having been indeed once the greatest of the angels.
 These characters had immortal souls, were created good by the one God (Eru Iluvatar in the Legendarium), but had made the choice of evil by their own free will.
 The evil Lords of the Legendarium are extremely powerful.
-Melkor or as he became, Morgoth, particularly resembles Lucifer, as he is described as having been the most powerful of the Ainur, before he turned to darkness.
-He has indeed been interpreted as being analogous to Satan, as like Lucifer, he rebels against his creator.
+Melkor (later renamed Morgoth) particularly resembles Lucifer, as he is described as having been the most powerful of the Ainur before he turned to darkness.
+He has indeed been interpreted as analogous to Satan as, like Lucifer, he rebels against his creator.
 He physically and symbolically destroys the Two Trees of Valinor, which brought light to the world.
 When some of their light is captured and embodied in the jewel-like Silmarils, he steals them and places them in his crown.

-Morgoth's servant, Sauron, was similarly described as the Dark Lord; he had been a Maia serving the Vala Aulë, but on betraying the other Maiar, became Morgoth's principal lieutenant, and then in the absence of Morgoth, the Dark Lord of Middle-earth in his own right.
+Morgoth's servant, Sauron, was similarly described as the Dark Lord; he had been a Maia serving the Vala Aulë but, on betraying the other Maiar, became Morgoth's principal lieutenant and then, in the absence of Morgoth, the Dark Lord of Middle-earth in his own right.
 Tolkien has a character in The Lord of the Rings, Elrond, state that "Nothing is evil in the beginning.
 Even Sauron was not so."

 The fire-demons or Balrogs, too, come into this category, at least in Tolkien's later writings, where they were described as Maia corrupted by Melkor.
 In The Lord of the Rings, the Wizard Gandalf names the Balrog of Khazad-Dum as "a foe beyond any of you" and "flame of Udûn", meaning an immortal but evil being, with power similar to his own.